-"Mateo Torres, sixteen years old, found deceased laying in a bed of glass in his own home.
-Investigators speculate whether it was a suicide or perhaps a homicide by breaking and entering.”
+"Mateo Torres, sixteen years old, found deceased laying in a bed of glass and blood in his home.
+Investigators speculate whether it was a suicide or a homicide."
 The stern, fake voice which mocked concern rung through his head as clear as day.
 Except death was nothing out of the usual here and no one would think anything of it.
 Sadness engulfed him.
-He was too lazy and hopeless to try to leave and yet was determined to do so at the same time.
+He often wondered how much time it would take for people to forget him after he died.
 Dying here was about as good as dying in Hell.

 Like a puppet on a string, he rose.
 Mateo used the counter top to heave himself up, standing on trembling legs.
 He tread out into the hall, his bottomless eyes staring dead ahead.
 He looked as though he were a newborn lamb, yet the life was sucked out of his body.
 He paused for a moment, his squinted eyes scouring the living room.

 Pebbles bit into the soles of his bare feet as he walked forward.
 A shrill whistle pierced the air somewhere in the distance, fading into the foggy, humid air.
-He paid no attention to it, and gave no indication that he had even heard the strange noise.
+The leaves protested and crackled under his feet as he continued on through the murk.
+He paid no attention to it, and gave no sign that he had even heard the strange noise.

 Mateo fiddled with his hands and fingers, rapping them against his wrist in agitation.
 His body seemed like a weak slice of paper compared to the blackness which engulfed him on all sides.
 Mateo's shoulders caved in as if he were trying to defend his own body from the outside.
 He leaned from side to side as he walked, like a tower that was about to fall over.
 The wind, which perched upon a branch, looked down at the swaying figure.

 He rolled his eyes up towards the wind.
-The human's gaze was unnerving, especially so because no human had ever looked at the wind with awareness of its presence.
+The human's gaze was so unnerving.
+No human had ever looked at the wind with even the slightest awareness of its presence.
 He did not even bother to put up a fight or try to stand back up.
 It was obvious that he had completely given up.
 His hands lay up at the sides of his head, the lower part of his body twisted to the right.

 "Did I do something bad to end up here?"
 It wasn't a question, but more of a pained joke.
 The corners of the human's lips twitched as they curved up into a slight smile.
 His pupils darted side to side as he scanned the vacant sky.
 It was as if he were trying to search for the stars.

-"Should have consumed me already," he mumbled as he staggered to his feet.
+"Should a' consumed me already," he mumbled as he staggered to his feet.
 His face was swallowed by the darkness as he stood, blending into the void.
 The human stumbled and tripped as he headed off to the direction of the train tracks.
 Suddenly he lurched forward, breaking into a wobbly run.
 His heart beat faster as he closed in on his destination.
 As he neared the tracks he paused.
 The human opened his mouth as he gulped down pockets of air.
 The wind was already ahead of him by now, its body curled around a thin branch which dangled low to the ground.

 His behavior was so erratic it was hard to keep up.
 He seemed sane at the core, but Sognore had already gotten to his mind long ago.
 It was sad but there was nothing the wind could do about it.
 The only thing it could do was watch, as it had for decades.
-The wind unraveled its body from the limb as it flew over a closer look.
+The wind unraveled its body from the limb as it flew over for a closer look.